rsinger86/drf-typed-views/README.md

 The `user` parameter will come from the request body and is required because no default is provided.
 Meanwhile, `optimistic_update` is not required and will be populated from a query parameter with the same name.

 The core arguments to these classes are:
-- `default` (the default value for the parameter, which is required unless set)
+- `default` the default value for the parameter, which is required unless set)
-- `source` (if the view parameter has a different name than the value embedded in the request)
+- `source` if the view parameter has a different name than the one embedded in the request

 ### Query
 Use the `source` argument to alias the parameter value.
 For example, your query parameters can have dashes (`?starting-after=2019-09-09`) can be mapped to a parameter named `starting_after`.
 Also see this example for how to use `*` for `source` to map all the query parameters to a `dict` that populates a complex schema.